AnirudhMadhigiriGopinath/Projects/Vaccination Progress Analysis/README.md

 **Use Case 4)** How are the vaccination progress and the number of positive cases, deaths etc. linked in the United States?

+Please run the code to see the reults or download the html files to know the approach and results.

+To solve the **Use case 1** I have used SARIMAX model to forecast the vaccinations and Clustering to solve **Use case 3**.